amunategui/amunategui.github.io/_posts/2016-08-31-markov-chains.md

 month: 08
 day: 31
 published: true
-summary: "Here we look at applying Markov Chains to map and understand stock-market behavior using the R language."
+summary: "Here we apply Markov Chains to map and understand stock-market behavior using the R language."
 image: markov-chains/markov.png
 ---
 <BR>